Sign Up Login

 What Are Web Application Vulnerabilities?

 A web application vulnerability is any system flaw that an attacker can exploit to compromise a web application.
-Web vulnerabilities differ from other common vulnerabilities like asset flaws or network vulnerabilities because web applications require the ability to communicate and interact with multiple users from different networks.
-The accessible nature of a web application makes it an easy target for a hacker.
+Web applications are becoming increasingly important in both business and personal life—if a web application vulnerability is exploited, it can result in the loss of sensitive data, disruption of business operations, reputational damage, and legal exposure.
 Continuous security testing is critical to identify security vulnerabilities and protect your organization.

 In this article: